iitmadrasquantum/iitmquantum/_pages/home.md

 permalink: /
 ---

 We are a small, dynamic group at the [IIT Madras](http://www.iitm.ac.in).
-Our aim is to explore and understand [physics of information](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+Our aim is to explore and understand the[physics of information](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), and explore the possibilities of apllications.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >